peteroupc/peteroupc.github.io/morealg.md

 The Cauchy sampler given earlier demonstrates the _ratio-of-uniforms_ technique for sampling a distribution (Kinderman and Monahan 1977\)[^40].
 It involves transforming the distribution's probability density function (PDF) into a compact shape.
 The ratio-of-uniforms method appears here in the appendix, particularly since it can involve calculating upper and lower bounds of transcendental functions which, while it's possible to achieve in rational arithmetic (Daumas et al., 2007\)[^41], is less elegant than, say, the normal distribution sampler by Karney (2014\)[^42], which doesn't require calculating logarithms or other transcendental functions.

-This algorithm works for any univariate (one-variable) distribution as long as&mdash;
+This algorithm works for every univariate (one-variable) distribution as long as&mdash;

 - _PDF_(_x_) (either the distribution's PDF or a function proportional to the PDF) is continuous "almost everywhere" on its domain,
 - both _PDF_(_x_) and _x_<sup>2</sup>\*sqrt(_PDF_(_x_)) have a maximum on that domain, and